tianjialiu/GOFER/README.md

 * For cflinelen, e.g. cflinelen5 = the portion of the perimeter that intersects with concurrent active fires with fire detection confidence > 0.05; cflinelen5 should be used as the default fire line as it incorporates most active fire pixels along the perimeter and most closely matches FEDS
 * For fstate, both rfline and cfline have fstate columns, e.g. rfline_fstate; if the fire line is dormant at the timestep (fstate = 0), then that timestep is filled with the most recent cfline or the most immediate rfline after the timestep; to get the original flinelen, multiply by the corresponding fstate

+### Versions
+* <b>0.0</b> - initial version for ESSD Discussions
+* <b>0.1</b> (current) - published version in ESSD [(Liu et al., 2024)](https://doi.org/10.5194/essd-16-1395-2024)
+* <b>0.2</b> (in progress) - several minor updates: revise fire confidence for saturated fire pixels from 0.9 to 1.0, fix rfline in instances for multipolygons where a dormant segment of rfline persists too far in advance, use ICS-209 IDs to crosswalk GOFER, FEDS, FRAP, and MTBS
+* CA fires to be added: 2022 (Mosquito, McKinney), 2023 (Smith River Complex, York, SRF Lightning Complex), 2024 (Park, Borel, Bridge)

 ## Publications
 Liu, T., J.T.
 Randerson, Y. Chen, D.C.
 Morton, E.B.
 Wiggins, P. Smyth, E. Foufoula-Georgiou, R. Nadler, and O. Nevo (2024).
 Systematically tracking the hourly progression of large wildfires using GOES satellite observations.
 Earth Sys.
 Sci.
 Data, 16, 1395-1424. https://doi.org/10.5194/essd-16-1395-2024